schulle4u/multideck/docs/documentation-en.md

 * Operating mode: Mixer, Solo, or Automatic
 * Master volume
 * Transition settings for automatic mode
-* Deck contents: Name, loaded file/URL/sound input, volume/balance, mute, and loop
+* Deck contents: Name, loaded file/URL/sound input, multiroom device, volume/balance, mute, and loop
-* Loaded effects with all parameters
+* Loaded effects with all parameters, if any

 Changes in the mixer and the deck list are automatically detected by the player and indicated by an asterisk in the title bar as unsaved project changes.
 When closing the player, the program will ask whether the changes should be saved.
 The applied effects currently need to be saved manually, but triggering the save function from the File menu (Ctrl+S) is sufficient for this purpose.